-As a founding member of the International Media Development Advisers which trouble-shoots media problems in challenging environments, I work to help people develop their own versions of journalism and democracy.
+As a journalist and teacher, I have spent my life trying to hold the powerful accountable.
+I troubleshoot media problems in challenging environments, helping people develop their own versions of journalism and democracy.

 RECENT BLOG POSTS

 Journalists keep putting their lives on the line in Central Europe to fight corruption.
 Does anyone care?